rpand/gettingncleaningdata/README.md

 dataDir <- path(downloadDir, "UCI HAR Dataset")
 if(!file.exists(dataDir)) { unzip(zipFile, exdir = downloadDir) }

-###"1.
-Merges the training and the test sets to create one data set."
+###1.
+Merges the training and the test sets to create one data set

 #### Merge and add in the feature names: